7 Layer Salad Recipe

 • Adjust the layer sizes.
 Depending on the size of your bowl, use as much of each ingredient as you wish to make the layers.

 • Use your leftover veggies.
-If you have any leftover vegetables in the fridge, like diced bell peppers, cucumbers, corn, celery, carrots, radish, or shredded cabbage, you can add them to this salad.
+If you have any leftover vegetables in the fridge, like red bell peppers, broccoli, spinach, cauliflower, or carrots.

-• Make it healthier.
-Instead of using both mayonnaise and Greek yogurt, use only high-protein Greek yogurt in the recipe.
+• To make it healthier, instead of using mayonnaise and Greek yogurt, use only Greek yogurt and add 1/2 teaspoon of salt.

 Storage instructions

-To store.
-In my experience, a one-day-old salad tastes way better than a fresh one.
-This salad keeps well for 3-4 days when stored covered in the refrigerator.
+To store: In my experience, a one-day-old salad tastes way better than a fresh one.
+When stored covered in the refrigerator, this salad keeps well for 3-4 days.

 seven layer salad.